Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

     Click this button to display the filter bar and customize the active filters.
 The x indicates the number of filters that are currently active.

-The actions are displayed in a column view.
+The list displays all actions.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

   - [x]
   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all actions in the list are selected.

   - *Status*
-  Status of the process.
+  Status of the action.
 The different process statuses are displayed in different colours.
 The following statuses are possible:

     - *Active*
     - *Done*
     - *Error*
-    - *Error, automatic retry*
+    - *Error; automatic retry*
     - *Suspended*
     - *Process aborted*